Plan Your Next Visit to the Historic

 Meet the sailors and lightkeepers who protected the coast.

 Discover the stories of past lightkeepers, sailors and fishermen who shaped and protected the coast of Florida for more than 500 years.
-From the first lightkeepers who hauled oil buckets up the tower every night to the fishing pioneers who made St. Augustine the shrimp boat capital of the world, the Keepers’ House museum covers centuries of maritime history with three floors of educational exhibits.
+From the first lightkeepers who hauled oil buckets up the tower every night to the fishing pioneers who made St. Augustine the shrimp boat capital of the world, the Keepers’ House museum covers centuries of maritime history and educational exhibits.

 GPS Address: 100 Red Cox Road, St. Augustine, FL 32080